pascalpp/pascal.com/src/routes/diary/2006-05-04-a-free-market-for-energy/page.md

 original: 000258.php
 ---

-While reading <a href="http://www.house.gov/paul/congrec/congrec2006/cr040506.htm">this essay on Iran</a> by Republican Congressman Ron Paul of Texas, I was struck by his mention of “those who don�t understand how a free market can develop substitutes to replace diminishing resources.”
+While reading <a href="http://www.house.gov/paul/congrec/congrec2006/cr040506.htm">this essay on Iran</a> by Republican Congressman Ron Paul of Texas, I was struck by his mention of “those who don’t understand how a free market can develop substitutes to replace diminishing resources.”

 Thinking over what he might have meant by that phrase, it occurred to me that in fact we do not have a true free market with regard to energy.
 It might be argued that we have a relatively free oil market.
 I’m sure there are many that might argue otherwise, but for the sake of this post let’s assume that oil is a commodity that is traded freely and openly on the market and free market forces are allowed to operate directly on this trade.